 There’s a lot of talk these days about self-driving cars and their place in our driving future.
-While we are likely to see autonomous vehicles plying our highways in the years ahead, in the meantime many of the ‘smart’ technologies integral to self-driving cars are available in vehicles you can buy today.
+While we are likely to see autonomous vehicles plying our highways in the years ahead, in the meantime many of the advanced technologies integral to self-driving cars are available in vehicles you can buy today, making them smarter and safer.
 Focusing on accident prevention and driver convenience, their appearance is usually in higher-end vehicles first before they filter down to more affordable models, driven by popularity, major cost reductions, and government mandates.
 Fortunately, many new capabilities can be added easily by writing software that uses sensors, cameras, and other hardware already installed on a vehicle.
 Automakers can use the Internet of Things (IoT) to add this software over the air without requiring owners to take vehicles back to the dealer, just like Windows and Apple update your computer and smartphone.
 Yes, it’s a brave new world.

 DRIVER DROWSINESS DETECTION helps prevent accidents.
 Fatigue can be measured by monitoring eye activity, changes in driving style determined by steering input, or a lane departure alert system showing a driver is often drifting from his lane.
 In more sophisticated systems drowsiness could be identified with sensors monitoring brain activity, heart rate, skin conductance, or muscle activity.
 A visual or audible warning may be issued or the driver’s seat may vibrate.
 More sophisticated monitoring techniques may also detect a medical emergency and call 911.